 You checked your grades and your GPA sits at 2.6.
 What does that really mean?
 Are you well equipped to move on to the next step in your education?
 Or do you have some work to do?
 Let’s take a look.

-The national average GPA is 3.0 which means a 2.6 is below average and can definitely be improved.
+The national average GPA is 3.0 which means a 2.6 is below average and can definitely need be improved to get into a good college.

 Is a 2.6 GPA good?